w3c/wai-bcase/_business-case/index.md

 ## Web Accessibility is a Performance Driver

-For ease of discussion, the many business benefits of integrating accessibilty practice into the design and development of web sites and applications have been sorted here into a few broad categories.
-This article explores the ways that accessible design creates high quality content that will:
+The many business benefits of integrating accessibilty practice into the design and development of web sites and applications have been sorted here into a few broad categories.
+We explore the ways that accessible design supports high quality delivery sysytems that will:
 * Drive Innovation
 * Support Diversity and Inclusion
 * Reduce Costs
 * Minimize Legal Risk

-And this is just the start in helping you think about accessibility in creative and comprehensive ways.
-Use these introductory examples to build a customized approach for your own business, school, agency, or other type of organization.
+We invite you to use these introductory examples to build a customized approach for your own business, school, agency, or other type of organization.

 ### Drive Innovation
-Industry leaders understand that accessibility can be an innovation driver – enabling elegant solutions to unanticipated problems.
+Industry leaders are finding accessibility to be an innovation driver – enabling elegant solutions to unanticipated problems.
 For examples and research about how accessibility drives innovation, read the companion article.
 [To encourage and support innovation, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/drive-innovation/).

 ### Support Diversity and Inclusion
-The web is social.
-More than ever, people are connected through technology and studies show that increased connectivity promotes diversity, which is of tremendous benefit to business and their Corporate Social Responsibility efforts.
-Background, additional research and examples of how accessibility helps meet diversity and inclusion goals are found in the related article.
+In a global marketplace, companies find that a commitment to diversity and inclusion strengthens thier brand and increases customer loyalty and employee retention.
+Examples of how accessibility helps meet diversity and inclusion goals are found in the related article.
 [To meet diversity and inclusion goals, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/diversity-inclusion/).

 ### Reduce Costs
-Adopting global web standards and integrating them into project planning and development processes is a cost effective way to accomplish accessiblity goals, improve satisfaction among all users, and attract and retain customers.
-For details of cost benefits realized by businesses that integrate accessibility, read the related article.
+Accessibility efforts may begin as companies try to reduce legal risks or simply because they feel it is the right thing to do.
+Often the cost reduction associated with accessibility integration provides an added bonus.
 [To meet broad technology demands and save money, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/align-with-standards/).

 ### Minimize Legal Risk
 Legal risk is a strong driver for companies to commit to and maintain accessibility policies and standards.
-Further discussion of the legal lansdcape for web accessibility is found in this realted article.
+Further discussion of the legal lansdcape for web accessibility is found in this related article.
 [To avoid legal risk, accessibility is good business.](https://w3c.github.io/wai-bcase/business-case/legal-risk/)

 ## Share your experience